-Cheltenham is a Regency town on the edge of the Cotswolds, now dubbed the “Festival Town” which draws tens of thousands of people to its famed festivals which include Performing Arts (1926), Music (1945), Literary (1949), Jazz (1996), Science (2002), Poetry (2011), Film (2019).
+Cheltenham is a Regency town on the edge of the Cotswolds which draws tens of thousands of people to its famed festivals which include Performing Arts (1926), Music (1945), Literary (1949), Jazz (1996), Science (2002), Poetry (2011), Film (2019).
 Every Spring, the town attracts 250,000 visitors who attend Cheltenham Festival, one of the premier horse racing events in the world which features the Gold Cup.

 Cheltenham International Film Festival launched in 2019 and made an instant splash.
-Over 40 films from all over the world were screened, including world and/or UK film premieres.
-Celebrated filmmakers attended including: legendary director, Mike Leigh; Polish director, Jan Komasa, nominated for an Oscar in 2020 and winning director at TriBeca 2020; Josie Rourke, director of Mary Queen of Scots; actor/writer/director, Steven Berkoff; Carl Hunter, who premiered his new/first film, Sometimes Always Never starring the popular actor, Bill Nighy; and many others.
-The Festival introduced master classes and workshops in cinematic arts which proved popular from the start.
+Over 40 films from 20 countries were screened, many of which were world and/or UK film premieres.
+Celebrated filmmakers attended including: legendary director, Mike Leigh; Polish director, Jan Komasa, nominated for an Oscar in 2020 (Corpus Christi) and winning director at TriBeca 2020 (The Hater); Josie Rourke, director of Mary Queen of Scots; actor/writer/director, Steven Berkoff; Carl Hunter, who premiered his new/first film, Sometimes Always Never starring the popular actor, Bill Nighy; and many others.
+The Festival introduced master classes and workshops in cinematic arts which proved popular with young audiences.

 In 2020, we were the first international film festival in the UK to stream its entire programme online to critical acclaim and commercial success.
-The programme included 40 films plus interviews and Q&As with filmmakers and actors from around the world, including our own Honorary Patron, Simon Pegg.
-In the event, we have decided to organise an online film festival, on an annual basis, to play alongside the ‘live’ event.
+The programme included film screenings plus interviews and Q&As with filmmakers and actors from around the world, including our own Honorary Patron, Simon Pegg.
+In the event, we have decided to organise an annual online film festival to play alongside the ‘live’ event.
 By going online we shall extend our reach to audiences around the country with a complementary programme of new feature films and guest celebrity interviews.